Book a Free Strategy Call

 - Actions:

-- Auto-Respond: If the issue is a common, high-volume query (e.g., "How to reset password?"), automatically send a reply with a link to the relevant knowledge base article.
+- Auto-respond: if the issue is a common, high-volume query (e.g., "How to reset password?"), automatically send a reply with a link to the relevant knowledge base article.

 - Tools: Zendesk, Freshdesk, Intercom, custom n8n or Make workflows with OpenAI.